 Use editor session

 We strongly recommend that you support configuration on the smartwatch so that the user can customize their watch face without requiring a companion device.

 To support this, a watch face can provide a configuration

-Activity and allow
+Activity and let

-the user to change settings using an
+the user change settings using an

 EditorSession returned from